Your guide to

 Enforce custom terminology/rules

 Consistently apply key messaging and ensure no one bungles your elevator pitch, value propositions, or mission statement again.
-Select a writing assistant that allows you to create a term bank your entire team can adhere to.

 Maintain on-brand writing